NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] it is time to reorganize the directory structure again
+  - we've got /openocd, /lib, /picolog, /tplp... too many different kinds of things at the top level
 - [x] bazel build for OpenOCD binary!
 - [x] WONTFIX: run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.
   - this definitely isn't gonna happen. it needs support from the toolchain definition and i don't want to research how to implement that.